turbot/flowpipe-docs/docs/reference/cli/index.md

   </tr>

   <tr>
-    <td nowrap="true"> <inlineCode>--event-store</inlineCode> </td>
+    <td nowrap="true"> <inlineCode>--data-dir</inlineCode> </td>
     <td>
-    Sets the event store database file.
-Flowpipe defaults to the `.flowpipe/flowpipe.db` file in the current mod directory.
-This argument allows you to specify a different file.
+    Sets the event store data directory.
+Flowpipe defaults to the `.flowpipe` directory in the current mod directory.
+This argument allows you to specify a different directory.
     </td>
   </tr>